World Journal of Environmental Biosciences

 There may be a connection between working at open dumps and an increase in respiratory illnesses and faulty lung function tests, according to studies conducted in various nations (Porta et al., 2009).
 Exposure to biologically active substances, gases, bioaerosols, and dust with high concentrations of organic content such as bacteria and fungi is linked to an increased risk of respiratory disease (Jayakrishnan et al., 2013).
 Other risks could include exposure to bioaerosols from biomass plants or organic composting facilities, where concentrations of microbes have been measured to be up to thousands of times higher than the atmosphere (Poole & Basu, 2017).

 Manual waste collection and street sweeping may cause a variety of diseases related to respiration, including dermatitis, diarrhea, allergic broncho-pulmonary mycosis, hypersensitivity pneumonitis, rhinitis, and irritation of the mucous membranes.
 Gases such as hydrogen sulfide, methane, ammonia, and carbon monoxide are frequently exposed by workers.
 Using information from a cross-sectional survey of 273 street sweepers in India, additional analysis was done.
 The authors observed chronic respiratory morbidity while accounting for several risk factors, including age, sex, socioeconomic position, length of employment, smoking habit, type of home, location, cooking fuel, and pets (Sabde & Zodpey, 2008).
-According to a study by Singh and Ladusingh in 2017 the municipal workers were more prone to chronic bronchitis (Singh & Ladusingh 2017).
+According to a study by Singh and Ladusingh in 2017 municipal workers were more prone to chronic bronchitis (Singh & Ladusingh 2017).
 These findings show that these workers may have had lower lung capacities due to exposure to pathogens from municipal waste, road dust, pulling heavy vehicles packed with solid trash, and lifting waste container bins.
 These findings demonstrate that these employees' lung capacity had decreased, and they also have asthma, bronchitis, and other lung conditions (Patil & Kamble, 2017).

 Infections

 According to the study, waste handlers had a high frequency of nail infections.
 47% of people had infections in their nails on their fingers or toes, with the majority of these infections being fungal and lesions having subsequent bacterial infections that were made worse by frequent soaking brought on by direct contact with garbage (Jayakrishnan et al., 2013).
 The dengue-carrying mosquito Aedesaegypti prefers breeding in containers, tires, and tin cans found in trash heaps that contain small, clean water pools.
-The physicochemical properties of coconut shells, as opposed to plastics and pots, enhance mosquito development; these shells were abundant in the solid waste of these areas (Jayakrishnan et al., 2013).
+The physicochemical properties of coconut shells, as opposed to plastics and pots, enhance mosquito development; these shells were abundant in the solid waste of these areas (Figure 5) (Jayakrishnan et al., 2013).

 Figure 5.The ways of entry for the various infectious agents (Tiwari, 2008)

 The reproduction rate of disease vectors like the Diptera and cockroaches has been aided by open space dumping in business backyards and makeshift pit dumping (Dictyoptera).
 The Muscadomestica (housefly) and a species of tropical green blowfly were the two fly species that were most significant from the perspective of disease transmission seen in the enterprise dumping locations (Chrysomya).
-Over a temperature of 20 C to 30 C, Muscadomestica can develop in less than two weeks after the eggs are laid and habitat on solid, wet, and decaying organic waste (Tchobanoglous et al., 1993).
+Over a temperature of 20 °C to 30 °C, Muscadomestica can develop in less than two weeks after the eggs are laid and habitat on solid, wet, and decaying organic waste (Tchobanoglous et al., 1993).

 The biological risks that garbage pickers in landfills encounter include diseases brought on by consuming contaminated food (Almoslim & Ibrahim, 2020; Phan et al., 2020) and water, contacting the animal flesh, feces, blood, or other body fluids, and dead or alive diseased animals like rats (Schenck et al., 2019).
-Vectors like flies and mosquitoes breed inside the landfill during the summer and spread to other areas (Chandramohan et al., 2010).
+Vectors like flies and mosquitoes breed inside the landfill during the summer and spread to other areas (Table 2) (Chandramohan et al., 2010).

 Table 2.
 Common diseases among waste workers are spread by infection (Tiwari, 2008)